Danieleg82/AzFireWallPremium-MH/README.md

 After the deployment is completed, we will have the following situation:

--A WAF_V2 Application Gateway is deployed in its own /24 dedicated subnet, in the same VNET as VM1 -A UDR will be applied to AppGW subnet, initially with no routes configured.
+- A *WAF_V2* Application Gateway is deployed in its own /24 dedicated subnet, in the same VNET as VM1
+- A UDR will be applied to AppGW subnet, initially with no routes configured.
--The Application Gateway will be initially preconfigured with a backend pool (configured with the FQDN of external website "example.com"), a dummy HTTP listener (initially configured on port 80/HTTP), and a custom probe
+- The Application Gateway will be initially preconfigured with a backend pool (configured with the FQDN of external website "example.com"), a dummy HTTP listener (initially configured on port 80/HTTP), and a custom probe

 There are now some operations to be done to proceed further: